 The Scholarship of Engagement

 The Center for Experiential Learning serves as an academic support service for faculty members who embrace the scholarship of engagement.
 Based on Loyola University Chicago’s mission and vision "to expand knowledge in the service of humanity," the Center for Experiential Learning encourages community-engaged scholarship through our service-learning program, our academic internship program, and our undergraduate research program (LUROP).
-The Center is also the sponsoring body within Loyola University for the 2009-2010 Engaged Scholars Program for Faculty.

 "The scholarship of engagement means connecting the rich resources of the university to our most pressing social, civic and ethical problems, to our children, to our schools, to our teachers and to our cities..."